MadeByThePinsHub/handbook/handbook-src/about/index.md

 ### Computing the Handbook Pages

-* While the CI is running, the `words_counter` job
+* While the CI is running, the `words_counter` job will handle the work.
+You can also do this manually by doing `find handbook-src -type f | xargs wc -w` at the root directory of this repository on your machine.
 * Look for the total words count in the CI logs, then launch [WordCounter](https://wordcounter.net/words-per-page) and paste the count you copied from the console.
 * Submit and you'll see the results!

 ## See Also

-* On our repository where the handbook source code lives on GitLab.com, see [what changes happened in the `staging` branch](https://gitlab.com/MadeByThePinsTeam-DevLabs/official-handbook-en/commits/staging) in real-time as you read this.
+* On our repository where the handbook source code lives on GitLab.com, see [what changes happened in the `develop` branch](https://gitlab.com/MadeByThePinsTeam-DevLabs/official-handbook-en/commits/develop) in real-time as you read this.
 * How about reading [this page from GitLab Handbook](https://about.gitlab.com/handbook/about/) where we adopted most of them?

 [^1]: As we update the things, we configured GitLab CI to count how many words our handbook have in real-time before Mkdocs kicks off the builder.